Living Campuses & Community Centers

 Green Ambassadors Institute Professional Development

 Our schools serve as interactive learning labs for educators and organizers seeking professional development in sustainability and interdisciplinary service learning.
-Earn UCLA extension credits while learning to implement the best practices of Green Ambassadors, a program of Environmental Charter Schools that has transformed education across California.
+Join us to learn the best practices of Green Ambassadors, a program of Environmental Charter Schools that has transformed education across California.
 Learn more about Green Ambassadors Institute.